ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 25: Coin Flip Simulation*

 Coin Flip Simulation - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.

+### *Day 26: Find Pi to the Nth Digit*

+Find Pi to the Nth Digit - Develop a program that has the user enter a number.
+Your program should print out Pi up to that many decimal places.
+Try to keep a limit as to how far the program will go.